 Since you haven’t registered yet, you won’t have a user ID or password.
 Click the link titled Employer Registration.
 This will take you to the first page of the registration process.

-The top part of the first page reminds you of the information you’ll need to complete your registration.
+The first page reminds you of the information you’ll need to complete your registration.

 You’ll need to know what type of legal entity your business is: a sole proprietorship, partnership,

 If the name you do business under is different than the official name of the business, you’ll need

 You’ll need your Federal Employer Identification Number and Minnesota Department of Revenue number and login information.